 Before lighting the water heater, fill the fresh water system.
 Purge any air from the water heater by opening all hot water faucets until water flows steadily from each one.
-The water heater installed in this coach is a six gallon gas model with direct spark ignition.
-This water heater operates on LP gas.
+The water heater installed in this unit may be a ten gallon gas/electric model with direct spark ignition.
+This water heater operates on either LP gas or 120 volt electricity.
+An ten gallon gas/electric model with direct spark ignition and engine assist may be optional.

-It is important to read all of the safety information provided in the water heater manufacturer operation manual in the Owner's Package.
-The following instructions are for the water heater with direct spark ignition (DSI).
+It is important to read all of the safety information provided in the water heater manufacturer's operation manual in the Owner's Package.
+The following instructions are for the standard water heater with direct spark ignition (DSI).
 This appliance does not have a pilot light.
 It is equipped with an ignition device that automatically lights the burner.
 Do not try to light the burner by hand.
-(Before lighting smell all around the appliance area for gas.
-Be sure to smell next to the floor because some gas is heavier than air and will settle on the floor.)
-Consult the operation manual for further instructions if a gas leak is noticed.
-The gas valve is fully automatic, no adjustments are necessary.
-Read the safety information provided in the operation manual before lighting the appliance.
+Before lighting, smell all around the appliance area for gas.
+Be sure to smell next to the floor because some gas is heavier than air and will settle on the floor.
+Consult the Operation Manual for further instructions if a gas leak is noticed.
+The gas valve is fully automatic; no adjustments are necessary.
+Read the safety information provided in the Operation Manual before lighting the appliance.
 Turn off all of the electrical power to the water heater.
 Turn the gas supply to the "OFF" position.
 Wait five minutes for the gas to clear the area.
 If you smell gas, STOP!
-Following the safety instructions in the operations manual.
+Follow the safety instructions in the Operations Manual.
 If gas odor is not noticed, then turn the gas supply to the "ON" position.
 Turn on the electrical supply to the water heater.
-Inside the coach there is a switch marked "WATER
+Inside the coach there is a switch marked "WATER HEATER."

-HEATER."
 Turn the switch to the "ON" position.
 There will be a 15 second purge before the unit will spark.
-If the burner does not light on the first try, there will automatically be two more tries for ignition before it will lock out.
+If the burner does not light on the first try, there will automatically be 2 more tries for ignition before it will lock out.
 Each ignition cycle will have a 15 second purge.
 If lock out occurs before the main burner lights, turn the switch to "OFF," wait five seconds, and turn the switch to "ON" again.
 This will re-start the ignition cycle.
 The initial start-up of the water heater may require several ignition cycles before all of the air is purged from the gas lines.